Nabil-NTUProjs/DataScience-Proj/Readme/readme.md

 1. [Data Extraction And Data Preparation](https://github.com/Note06/DataScience-Proj/blob/main/1015-Proj%20EDA.ipynb)
 2. [Using Machine Learning to get feature importance](https://github.com/Note06/DataScience-Proj/blob/main/All%20variable%20machine%20learning.ipynb)
 3. [Prediction Models](https://github.com/Note06/DataScience-Proj/blob/main/Prediction%20using%20Feature%20Importance.ipynb)

+## Background:
+Let us first take a look into the global Drinking water quality issue.<br>
+•	Globally, 772 million people lack basic access to clean water.<br>
+•	The number of deaths due to unsafe water is 485,000 in 2020.<br>
+•	With so many different water samples around the world, a lot of resources and computational powers are spent to test on factors affecting the quality of water.<br>

+With this regard, is it necessary to test the quality of water based on ALL of the available variables in the water sample?
+Including ALL of the available variables may become a time-consuming process and demand a lot of computational power, which is certainly not viable for the prevalent testing of the water.
+In an attempt to improve efficiency and to improve prediction accuracy of testing of the water samples, we decide to look into feature importance,  where feature Importance refers to techniques that calculate a score for all the input features for a given model — the scores simply represent the “importance” of each feature.
+A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable.
+From the set of the scores, we can then sieve out the most important features, for prediction.

+## Problem Statement:
+With so many different factors that can affect water quality, which ones have the most impact?<br>
+How does the prediction accuracy of the selected variables based on feature importance compare with prediction using all variables?<br>

+We decide to use the idea of feature importance.
+By identifying data that impacts the decision the most we can increase our data accuracy prediction and improve efficiency.
+Evidently, our problem statement can be applied other scenarios, but we have decided to use this dataset, as the problem of water quality is pertinent.
+Through this water quality dataset, we can then expand it to other more complex data sets (such as datasets featuring a mix of continuous/categorical data, or even data with respect to the time/chronological domain).

+## Why Feature Importance is useful
+1. Data Understanding
+Like a correlation matrix, feature importance allows us to understand the relationship between the various dependent variables and the independent variables.
+It enables us to understand what features are irrelevant, so that we can sieve them out.
+2. Model Improvement
+The scores calculated from feature importance can help to reduce dimensionality of the model (LDA and PCA).
+The higher scores are kept and lower scores that are deemed as less correlated with the model are removed.
+This simplifies the model, and also makes the model more efficient, improving the performance of the model.

+As such, ***selecting the appropriate features for these models is important***.
+Irrelevant data culminates in bias, potentially ***decreasing accuracy of our prediction***.
+Excessive columns of data in the dataset takes too much computational power and time, ***inefficient and redundant***.

 ## Models Used:
 1. Random Forest (In presentation, used for finding feature importance, and Prediction of the model)